 Transactional mailings are mailings that are based on a business relationship between two entities; these mailings are considered "business as usual."
 They range from bills to receipts to any other transaction-based communication.
-However, while transactional mailings are typically considered outside the realm of typical email marketing communications, Marketing Automation Professional (MA Professional) has you covered when you need to manage your transactional mailings through the Transactional Module.
+However, while transactional mailings are typically considered outside the realm of typical email marketing communications, Communications Professional has you covered when you need to manage your transactional mailings through the Transactional Module.

 The Transactional Module allows for greater efficiency when you are able to couple your transactional mailings with your regular mailings — especially if you are using an integrated database.